larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install openstack-nova

-Copy the Nova configuration files from your RHEL6 controller into `/etc/nova` on your RHEL7 controller.
+Copy the Nova configuration files from your RHEL6 controller into `/etc/nova` on your RHEL7 controller:

+    # rsync -a $BACKUP/etc/nova/ /etc/nova/

 Modify `nova.conf` to cap the compute API at an Icehouse-compatible version by adding the following to the `upgrade-levels` section of the config file:

     [upgrade-levels]
-    compute = icehouse
+    compute = 3.23.1
-    conductor = icehouse
+    conductor = 3.23.1

+This is necessary in order for our Juno controller to inter-operate with our Icehouse compute nodes.

 Upgrade the Nova database schema: